 Oscars are generally not an easy fish to breed.
 There are just too many variables in a successful Oscar breeding exercise and black Oscars are not left out.
-As earlier stated, black Oscars are particularly rare because you cant even be sure when you’ll get them.
+As earlier stated, black Oscars are particularly rare because you can’t even be sure when you’ll get them.
 If you insist on breeding these specific Oscars however, here are the steps to follow.

 Find an established couple.

-The idea is to find a mating couple that have already reproduced at least once.
+The idea is to find a mating couple that has already reproduced at least once.
 This will help to remove the questions of whether or not they are going to be successful breeders or not.
 Oscars reached reproductive age at about two years old.
 The thing however is that you can’t tell male and female black Oscars apart as they generally look and act exactly the same.
 The one way to find out their sexes is to look around their anus for a small cone shaped organ.
 This is the only difference between the species.

-Maybe raise them yourself
+Maybe raise them by yourself

 If you find it difficult to acquire a proven couple, your next option would be to just raise them by yourself.
 You could buy up to 10 Oscar fish and just raise them till they start pairing up.
 This will definitely take more time, but you would have an assurance of gender.